 What is GLSEN's Ally Week?

 Yes!
-You might now a few...ok maybe more....ok maybe all of 'em!
-They're great!
+Lots of them, actually.
 Click here to see our growing list of Ally Week Endorsers and to learn how your organization can become an Endorser!

 Who started Ally Week?

-In 2005, members of GLSEN's Jump-Start National Student Leadership Team came up with an idea to celebrate Allies committed to ensuring safe and effective schools for all and to encourage students to take action.
+In 2005, members of GLSEN's Jump-Start National Student Leadership Team came up with an idea to celebrate allies committed to ensuring safe and effective schools for all, and to encourage students to take action to support LGBT students.
 The idea turned into the first Ally Week celebrated in schools nationwide in October 2005.

 What is GLSEN?

-GLSEN, the Gay, Lesbian and Straight Education Network, is the leading national education organization focused on ensuring safe schools for all students.
+GLSEN, the Gay, Lesbian & Straight Education Network, is the leading national education organization focused on ensuring safe schools for all students.
 Established nationally in 1990, GLSEN envisions a world in which every child learns to respect and accept all people, regardless of sexual orientation, gender identity or gender expression.
-For more information on GLSEN's educational resources, public policy agenda, student organizing programs, research, public education or development initiatives, visit www.glsen.org.

 Why do we need an Ally Week?

-The unfortunate truth is that anti-LGBT bullying, violence and harassment are commonplace in America's schools.
-Actual and perceived sexual orientation and gender expression are two of the top three reasons teens report that students are harassed at their schools, according to From Teasing to Torment: School Climate in America, a GLSEN-commissioned report by Harris Interactive.
-In other words, all students - LGBT and straight alike - perceive anti-LGBT bullying and harassment as a serious problem in their schools.
+The unfortunate truth is that anti-LGBT bullying, violence and harassment are commonplace in U.S. schools.
+Actual or perceived sexual orientation and gender expression are two of the top three reasons teens report that students are harassed at their schools, according to From Teasing to Torment: School Climate in America, a GLSEN-commissioned report by Harris Interactive.
+In other words, all students perceive anti-LGBT bullying and harassment as a serious problem in their schools.
 The vast majority of these same students said their schools would be better of if this issue was better addressed.
-GLSEN's 2011 National School Climate Survey found that eight out of ten LGBT students report experiencing verbal harassment at school because of their sexual orientation, six out of ten because of their gender expression, and nearly 30% report missing at least a day of school in the past month out of fear for their personal safety.
-GLSEN's Ally Week brings us closer to making anti-LGBT bullying, harassment and name-calling unacceptable in America's schools.
+GLSEN's 2013 National School Climate Survey found that eight out of ten LGBT students report experiencing verbal harassment at school because of their sexual orientation, six out of ten because of their gender expression, and nearly 30% report missing at least a day of school in the past month out of fear for their personal safety.
+GLSEN's Ally Week brings us closer to making anti-LGBT bullying, harassment and name-calling unacceptable in schools.
 We want to ensure that all allies understand the important role they play in making schools safer for all students, regardless of their sexual orientation or gender identity/expression.

 What do we do after Ally Week is over?

-GLSEN's Ally Week is one part of a larger effort to create safe schools for all students.
-There is much you can do throughout the year to help make your school safer.
-Start by visiting our Student Action page where you can get information on other organizing tools, GLSEN Programs, and ideas for ways you can make your schools safer!
+GLSEN's Ally Week is just one week of a round-the-clock effort to create safe schools for all students.
+You can take action all year long to help make your school safer.
+Start by visiting our Student Action page, where you can get information on other organizing tools, GLSEN programs, and ideas for ways to make your school a safer place!

-And make sure to check out the other GLSEN Programs, including the Day of Silence (April 11, 2014), No Name-Calling Week (January 20-24, 2014), and Changing the Game, GLSEN's sports project.
+Also, make sure to check out the other GLSEN programs, including the Day of Silence, No Name-Calling Week, and Changing the Game, GLSEN's sports project.

-Like the Gay-Straight Alliances Facebook Page to connect with other student organizers, ask questions, discuss Ally Week ideas and get up-to-date news from Ally Week staff!
+Like the Gay-Straight Alliances Facebook page to connect with other student organizers, ask questions, discuss Ally Week ideas and get up-to-date news from GLSEN staff!

-The GLSEN Store has all the cool Ally Week and other GLSEN gear like t-shirts, buttons, stickers, posters and wristbands.
+The GLSEN store is your one-stop shop for Ally Week merch and other GLSEN gear, like t-shirts, buttons, stickers, posters and wristbands.